discos/doc/developer/howto/testing/unit.rst

 Test Fixtures
 ~~~~~~~~~~~~~

-As you can see we are using some variables within our tests.
-Now we'll show how
+As you can see we are using some variables within our unit tests.
-to add some code to every test by using test fixtures: we will demonstrate it by
-adding the message strings to the test case initialization and using the strings
-so defined in each successive test:
+Whenever there's some code that can be shared between different unit tests we
+can incapsulate those definitions in a reusable class that we call a test
+fixture.
+Now each test case exploiting the test fixture will have access to the members
+of that class and will execute some default methods upon initialization and
+destrucion of the unit test.
+In our example we want to share the message strings
+between all our message tests so that we will have those defined in one common,
+convenient, place.
+Our test will become:

 .. code-block:: c++
    :linenos: